Camryn Biegalski

-Camryn Ann Biegalski (born August 11, 1998) is an American professional soccer player who plays as a defender for Chicago Stars FC of the National Women's Soccer League (NWSL).
+Camryn Ann Biegalski (born August 11, 1998) is an American professional soccer player who plays as a defender for Denver Summit FC of the National Women's Soccer League (NWSL).
+She played college soccer for the Wisconsin Badgers and was selected by the Chicago Red Stars in the second round of the 2020 NWSL College Draft.
+She also previously played for the Washington Spirit.

 College career

 Biegalski played college soccer at Wisconsin from 2016 to 2019.
 In 2019, she was named the Big Ten Defender of the Year.

 Club career

-Chicago Red Stars, 2020

-She was selected by Chicago Red Stars in 2020 NWSL College Draft.

-Biegalski made her NWSL debut on September 12, 2020.
+Biegalski was selected by the Chicago Red Stars in the 2020 NWSL College Draft.
+She made her NWSL debut on September 12, 2020.

-Washington Spirit, 2021–2023

-On April 8, 2021, Biegalski signed a National Team Replacement Contract with Washington Spirit.
+On April 8, 2021, Biegalski signed a National Team Replacement Contract with the Washington Spirit.
 On May 6, she signed with Washington Spirit on a one-year contract with a one-year option.

-In December 2022, she re-signed with the Spirit.
+She re-signed with the Spirit in December 2022.

-Chicago Stars, 2024–

-On January 22, 2024, after becoming a restricted free agent, Biegalski signed with the Red Stars (later named Chicago Stars FC) on a one-year contract with a mutual option.
+On January 22, 2024, after becoming a restricted free agent, Biegalski signed with the Chicago Red Stars (later named Chicago Stars FC) on a one-year contract with a mutual option.
+She made 27 regular season appearances across two seasons for the Stars.

+In December 2025, Biegalski moved to Denver Summit FC as a free agent, penning a one-year contract with a mutual option for the expansion club.